On construction of k-regular maps to Grassmannians via algebras of socle dimension two: The scheme has expected dimension for

 \subsection{The remaining Hilbert functions}

 In this subsection, we treat the special cases which are not covered previously.
-Recall the map $\pi$ in \ref{eq:mainconcrete} that sends each local algebra to its associated graded algebra.
+Recall the map $\pi$ in~\eqref{eq:mainconcrete} that sends each local algebra to its associated graded algebra.
 The following is an easy but useful result.

 \begin{proposition}[{\cite[Proposition~4.3]{ccvv}}] Let $H=(1,n,a,b)$ and $t={n+1\choose 2}-a$.
-Then every fiber of $\pi$ is irreducible of dimension $tb$. \end{proposition} \begin{proof}[Sketch of proof] There are $t$ quadric generators of any graded quotient $A$ of $\KK[x_1, \ldots ,x_n]$ with Hilbert function $H$ and they can be send to arbitrary elements of $A_3$ to obtain an element of the fiber: the conditions coming from syzygies are vacuous as $H(4) = 0$. \end{proof} \begin{proposition} Let $H=(1,n,3,2)$.
-The locus of algebras with $\tau \leq2$ and Hilbert function $H$ is negligible. \end{proposition}
+Then every fiber of $\pi$ is irreducible of dimension $tb$. \end{proposition} \begin{proof}[Sketch of proof] There are $t$ quadric generators of any graded quotient $A$ of $\KK[x_1, \ldots ,x_n]$ with Hilbert function $H$ and they can be send to arbitrary elements of $A_3$ to obtain an element of the fiber: the conditions coming from syzygies are vacuous as $H(4) = 0$. \end{proof}